LinTrieu/battle-web-app/README.md

 - Sinatra: posted params
 - Sinatra: using the Chrome Devtools
 - Testing with Capybara
-- Getting Started with Battle [CURRENT STAGE @ 29 MAY EOD]
+- Getting Started with Battle [STAGE @ 29-MAY EOD]
 - Getting test infrastructure set up
 - Entering Players
 - POST/redirect/GET pattern
-- Viewing hit points
+- Viewing hit points [CURRENT STAGE @ 30-MAY EOD]

+UNFINISHED AS OF 30-MAY
 - Test helpers
 - Attacking Player 2
 - Extracting logic to the model